-Changes to building energy codes are described in the Building Standards Code, which is often called Title 24.
-These changes became effective July 1, 2014, and may affect both residential and business customers.
+Changes to California’s building energy codes are described in the state’s Building Energy Efficiency Standards, often called Title 24, Part 6.
+These changes became effective January 1, 2017, and may affect both residential and business customers.

 Building energy codes help to ensure that building construction and installations achieve a minimum level of energy efficiency for both residential and nonresidential buildings.

 Increased energy efficiency results in the following benefits:

 Title 24, part 6 is the specific building energy code standard in California.

 Building energy code standards are updated at times to allow for incorporation of new energy-efficiency advancements and methods.